Police Seek to Prevent Badshah From Leaving Country Amid Controversy

-Indian rapper Badshah is facing legal action and a travel ban after his music video 'Tateeree' sparked outrage over its allegedly objectionable lyrics and visuals, prompting a police investigation and public condemnation.
+Rapper Badshah is facing legal scrutiny and a potential travel ban after his latest Haryanvi music video, 'Tateeree', sparked outrage over its lyrics and visuals, prompting police to investigate and issue a Look Out Circular.

 Key Points

+- Haryana Police file FIR against Badshah over alleged objectionable lyrics and visuals in his Haryanvi music video 'Tateeree'.

-- Haryana Police have initiated a Look Out Circular to prevent rapper Badshah from leaving the country due to a controversial music video.
+- A Look Out Circular is initiated to prevent Badshah from leaving the country amid the ongoing investigation.

-- The music video 'Tateeree' is under investigation for allegedly containing objectionable lyrics and visuals, violating the Indecent Representation of Women Act.

-- Haryana Police have issued notices to social media platforms to remove the music video and are warning against sharing related content.
+- Badshah issues an apology on Instagram, stating he did not intend to offend anyone from Haryana.

-- The Haryana State Commission for Women has summoned Badshah regarding the music video's content.
+- The Haryana State Commission for Women has taken cognisance of the song and issued a summons to the rapper.

-- Authorities are investigating whether proper approvals were obtained for filming at a school and using a Haryana Roadways bus in the video.
+- Police are investigating whether proper approvals were obtained for filming at a school and using a Haryana Roadways bus in the video.

 Police have initiated the process to issue a Look Out Circular against rapper-musician Badshah to prevent him from leaving the country, a day after he was booked over alleged objectionable lyrics and visuals in his recently released Haryanvi music video, 'Tateeree'.

+Meanwhile, Badshah uploaded a video on his official Instagram handle, apologising if anyone's sentiments were hurt by his latest song.

-Panchkula Police has issued a formal notice directing Badshah to appear before the police immediately.
-Several police teams have been constituted to ensure his arrest and are conducting continuous raids at various possible locations, Haryana Police said in a statement on Saturday.
+Panchkula police has issued a formal notice directing Badshah to appear before the police immediately.
+Several police teams have been constituted to ensure his arrest and are conducting continuous raids at various possible locations, the Haryana Police said in a statement on Saturday.

 Police on Friday registered an FIR under various provisions of law based on a complaint lodged by a Panchkula resident, alleging the use of objectionable lyrics and visuals in Badshah's recently released music video.